Coldwave96/ConsoleDrawing/README.md

 # Java Practice 1

-This repository contains the skeleton code for the java practice 1.
+This repository contains the skeleton code for the Java practice 1.